deryayigit/ceng-foundations/digital-signal-processing/README.md

 #### 1.1 Multiplexing

-  There are approximately one billion telephones worldwide.
-By pressing a few buttons, switching networks allow any of these devices to be connected to another within a few seconds.
-Traditionally, each connection required a dedicated physical channel.
   Thanks to DSP, audio signals are sampled, digitized, and converted into separable data streams; this provides increased capacity and cost advantages in communication systems. he economic advantage of digital transmission is significant: cables and analog switches are expensive, whereas digital logic gates are inexpensive.